Radiation Therapy Cancer Treatment

 - Treatment Planning – Your radiation oncologist will then determine the exact area of your body to be treated and the amount of radiation necessary.

 - Radiation Treatment – Your radiation therapy will be administered over a course of two-to-eight weeks, depending on your treatment plan.

 - Follow-up care – Your doctor will provide details about how to care for the areas treated with radiation and any possible side effects.
 They will be available after your treatments have finished if you have any questions or concerns.
 As with all patients, your radiation oncologist is with you from diagnosis through survivorship and everything in between.

 External radiation therapy sessions typically last 30 minutes to an hour.
 Most of the time is spent getting you into the exact correct position for treatment.
 The actual treatment takes five minutes or less.
 This is done on an outpatient basis and doesn’t often require a hospital stay.
 Because of the frequency of visits, finding a cancer center that’s close to your home is ideal.

-Cancer Care Centers of Brevard offers radiation therapy in the Brevard County area including Melbourne, Merritt Island, Sebastian, and Palm Bay, Florida so that it’s convenient for local residents to receive this type of cancer treatment.
+Cancer Care Centers of Brevard offers radiation therapy in the Brevard County area, including Melbourne, Merritt Island, and Palm Bay, Florida, so that it’s convenient for local residents to receive this type of cancer treatment.
 If you have more questions about radiation therapy, read our frequently asked questions and answers about this treatment type to learn more.
-If you will be receiving radiation therapy at CCCB, please be sure to talk to your cancer care team before, during, or after treatments begin.
+If you are receiving radiation therapy at CCCB, please be sure to talk to your cancer care team before, during, or after treatments begin.
 We are always available to answer questions and make sure you understand your cancer treatment plan.